Exactly simulating stochastic chemical reaction networks in sub-constant time per reaction: Introduction

 \subsection{High-level overview of algorithm}

-\todo{DD: I think toehold occlusion is a good thing to model with this algorithm} The key insight to our extension of the batching algorithm to handle growing population sizes is that we modify the simulated CRN so that every reaction in the modified CRN increases the population size by the same amount (the \emph{generativity} of the reaction).
-Furthermore, every reaction has the same number of reactants (the \emph{order} of the reaction) in the modified CRN.
+\todo{DD: I think toehold occlusion is a good thing to model with this algorithm} The key insight to our extension of the batching algorithm is that we modify the simulated CRN so that every reaction in the modified CRN increases the population size by the same amount (the \emph{generativity} of the reaction) and has the same number of reactants (the \emph{order} of the reaction).
 The full transformation is described in \Cref{sec:uniform-transformation}.
 A simple example is the reversible reaction $A \revrxn^1_1 B+C$; applying the transformation of \Cref{sec:uniform-transformation} in volume $v$ results in the CRN, with two new species $K$ and $W$, with reactions $A+K \rxn^{v/\#K} B+C+K$\footnote{Note $K$ is a \emph{catalyst}, both a reactant and product, so $\#K$ never changes; we set $\#K=n$, the molecular count, updating $\#K$ (and adjusting rate constants) between batches if needed to maintain $\#K=\Theta(n)$.} and $B+C \rxn^1 A + 2W$.
 More generally, add $K$ as catalysts to appropriate reactions, until every reaction has the same order, then add $W$ as products until every reaction has the same generativity.
 Note $W$ (``waste'') is never a reactant so does not affect reaction propensities; after each batch, $W$ can be removed to prevent the population size from exploding.

-Since every reaction has the same order, we can sample reactions in a batch with the same relative probabilities as the original reactions they represent.
+Since every reaction has the same order, we can sample reactions with batching.
 When we modify a reaction to have a $K$ catalyst, we adjust its rate constant to compensate; the reaction retains the same probability of being sampled as in the original CRN.
-Since each reaction has the same generativity, the distribution of collision-free run lengths does not depend on which reactions are part of the run, allowing our batching algorithm to sample from this exact distribution before sampling which reactions occur.
+Since every reaction has the same generativity, the distribution of collision-free run lengths does not depend on which reactions are part of the run, allowing our batching algorithm to sample from this exact distribution before sampling which reactions occur.